FERRY + HOTEL

 Travelling between the UK, Channel Islands and France is really easy with us, and we’re dedicated to ensuring you and your pet have a comfortable journey.
 On this page you’ll find everything you need to know about travelling with your pet.

 Our definition of a pet is a domestic animal such as cat or a dog.
 We classify livestock animals as those commonly kept for production or leisure activities in a farming or stable environment, and these would need to be booked on as freight.
-If you’re not sure how to book your pet or animal, call our contact centre on 0345 609 1024, and they’ll be happy to help.
+If you're not sure how to book your pet or animal, call our Contact Center on 0345 609 1026, and they'll be happy to help.